lo1tuma/eslint-plugin-mocha/documentation/rules/valid-test-title.md

 <!-- end auto-generated rule header -->

-This rule enforces the test descriptions to follow the desired format.
+This rule enforces a naming pattern for test titles.

 ## Rule Details

-By default, the regular expression is configured to be `"^should"` which requires test descriptions to start with "should".
+By default, the pattern is `"^should"`, so test titles must start with `should`.

 ## Options